Late in life, sex assault trial caps Cosby’s life and legacy

 “We’ve had an O.J. hangover for many years,” said Loyola Law School professor Laurie Levenson.
 “What you worry about as the judge is that the lawyers don’t showboat, the evidence gets presented fairly, and that you have a jury that does its job and is not being thrown into the whole milieu of the trial outside the courtroom.”

 Constand lodged a formal police complaint and then sued Cosby in 2005 over the night a year earlier, when, she says, he drugged and molested her at his estate near Philadelphia.
-Cosby had beaten back rumors about his conduct before, at least once by giving an interview to squelch a woman’s story.
+Cosby had beaten back rumors about his conduct before, at least once by giving an exclusive interview to a tabloid to squelch a woman’s story.

-Cosby and his agents offered Constand money for graduate school when her mother, Gianna, called to confront him in January 2006.
+Cosby and his agents, as they had with other women, offered Constand money for school when her mother, Gianna, called to confront him in January 2006.

 “She said your apology is enough,” Cosby said in the deposition .
 “There’s nothing you can do.”